 The Hagerty Insurance YouTube Channel features this buyer’s guide for vintage C2 Corvettes:

 This 1967 Chevrolet Corvette convertible appears to be a nicely-optioned example in a great color combination.
 Not many C2 convertibles featured factory.A/C, so that’s a nice bonus on humid days.
-The seller having service records for the past two decades provides a window into how well this Corvette has cared for thus far in the 21st century.
+The seller’s service records for the past two decades show how well this Corvette has been cared for thus far in the 21st century.

 Here’s the seller’s description:

 Rebuilt 327/350 NOM

 Have the last 20 years of service records.

 Show or go: What would you do with this restored 1967 Chevrolet Corvette convertible for sale?
 Please comment below and let us know!